divio/aldryn-apphooks-config/README.rst

     # at the above step
     setup_config(BlogOptionForm, NewsBlogConfig)

+    # setup_config can be used as a decorator too, but the `model`
+    # attribute must be added to the form class
+    @setup_config
+    class BlogOptionForm(AppDataForm):
+        model = NewsBlogConfig

 * Define an admin class for the AppHookConfig model (usually in ``admin.py``::

     from django.contrib import admin